Language:

 Adjust the playback Volume to the desired level using the slider.
 To check the level of the volume, Click Test.
 Repeat the steps until the volume is set correctly.
 Click Next.

 Select the device you need to record from here.
-They may include internal microphone (laptop integrated microphone), external microphone, any USB devices that provide sound recording (such as webcams), stereo mix, mono mix etc. These audio recording devices are categorized as Microphones and Speakers.
+They may include internal microphone (laptop integrated microphone), external microphone, USB devices that provide sound recording (such as webcams), stereo mix, mono mix etc. These audio recording devices are categorized as Microphones and Speakers.
 If you have multiple devices connected to your PC then you can see a list of all available devices and then you can select a device from this list.

 If the recording devices are disabled see How to enable the Audio Recording Devices.